Sofipet/My_Data_World/README.md

 # My Data World
-Welcome :) This is a collection of projects that trace my journey from early data analysis to advanced machine learning solutions.
+This is a collection of projects that trace my journey from early data analysis to advanced machine learning solutions.
 Each repository focuses on a specific challenge, showcasing how I approach data problems from exploration to insights and modeling.

 ## What’s Inside
 - Early **data analysis** projects exploring SQL, visualization, and business reporting.